 Despite the outrageous fees they charge, when I looked at the application for the aforementioned card, the fees and interest rates were spelled out in black and white:

-They are telling you upfront what you are going to get.
+They are telling you upfront how they are gong to stick it to you.
 So technically speaking, they are not a “scam” since say upfront how much you will be charged.
 However, just because they are not a “scam” doesn’t mean they are a good deal.
+They are clearly taking advantage of those with few other options and even less financial literacy.

 In my personal opinion, I think they are one of the worst choices you could make for building or rebuilding credit.
 Why?
 Simply because you can accomplish the same thing using other cards that cost a lot less.